Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 P-state mask, if different from default (no masking), will have to be re-entered for clock or voltage changes to be applied.
 Again, save PAC changes to clocks, voltages, or masks only when the GPU is at resting state (state 0).

-For Type CurvePts cards, although changes to p-state masks cannot be made through *gpu-pac*, changes to all other fields can be made on-the-fly while the card is under load.
+For Type **CurvePts** cards, although changes to p-state masks cannot be made through *gpu-pac*, changes to all other fields can be made on-the-fly while the card is under load.

 Some basic error checking is done before writing, but I suggest you be very certain of all entries before you save changes to the GPU.
+You should always confirm your changes with *gpu-mon*.

 ## Updating the PCI ID decode file